gazebosim/gz-cmake/Migration.md

 1. The minimum required cmake version is now 3.22.1.

+1. **Breaking**: C/C++ projects enable the `visibility=hidden` compiler flag by default. gz-cmake4 changes gz-cmake projects to use C/C++ visibility hidden by default.
+This is a potential breaking changed for projects using gz-cmake but the benefits in terms of creating portable code and time spend by the loader could be relevant.
+   To avoid this change, the EXPOSE_SYMBOLS_BY_DEFAULT flag can be used in the gz_configure_project call.
+   The change deprecates the HIDDEN_SYMBOLS_BY_DEFAULT flag that can be removed.

 ## Gazebo CMake 2.X to 3.X

 1. **Breaking**: Examples are now built using native cmake.